Barcelona Outdoor Markets, Underrated Treasures Of The City

 Known as the Mercat Gòtic d’Antiguitats in Catalan, it is a small Barcelona flea market in the Barri Gotic area of Barcelona.
 It is not a very big market, yet its dealers are famous for being well stocked and packed with a lot of surprises.
 As the name says, its specialty are antique sales: here you can find lOtis of vintage stuff.
 People often find antique jewelry collections at very good prices.

 Toy market in Sant Andreu

 This outdoor market in Masadas Square (Sant Andreu district) is famous for its vintage toys, train models and slot cars.
 A lot of people come to this market for different reasons: some come for mere curiosity, others are collectors looking for rare treasures, a lot of families come just to have a good time, parents teach their kids how they used to entertain themselves at their ages.
 It’s a pretty special place for the people that live in Barcelona.

 AND BONUS!
-This is the most important flee market in town:
+This is the most important flea market in town:

 In Barcelona, people know this market as “Encants Vells” as well as Mercat Fira de Bellcaire.
 While searching about how ancient it is and when the first stands started, there are documents from the XIV century.
 There are approximately 500 sellers in it, within a space of 15,000 square meters.
 Els Encants flea market is known for being pretty easy to find second-hand articles for low prices.